gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ```

 You can now run the R scripts to solve the optimization problem using Gurobi on interactive Yen nodes.

 !!!
-Warning
-    The default Gurobi 10 version is not compatible with the default R 4.3 version.
-To ensure proper functionality, you need to use R 4.2 instead.
-Running `ml gurobi R` with an incompatible version will result in an error.
-For more details on which Gurobi versions work with specific R versions, please refer to the information provided [here](https://support.gurobi.com/hc/en-us/articles/360025593712-Which-R-versions-are-supported-by-Gurobi).

-!!!
 Important
     You need to load the `gurobi` and `R` modules every time you log in to the Yens before running the interactive R scripts that use `gurobi` R package.